Six stories to understand the German election

 2. Explainer: How does the German election system work?

-It's complicated, so here we break it down and explain how it all works.
+It can be complicated to understand.
+So here we break it down and explain how Germany's election system works.

 3. Olaf Scholz makes a comeback by making fewer gaffes than his rivals